UBC-CIC/Sea-Around-Us/README.md

 **Anaconda** : Instead of installing above tools individually, a popular alternative is to use open source Anaconda Individual Edition distribution that includes Python, R, necessary tools like Jupyter Notebooks, and commonly used packages such as Pandas and NumPy by default as part of it's installation.
 Refer to `https://www.anaconda.com/products/individual` for further details.

 **Additional Packages** : Additional packages necessary for data analysis and visualizations can be installed by referring to the install instructions from official sources.
 For example, `pandas` library for python can be installed using either `conda install pandas` or `pip install pandas` command as mentioned in `https://pypi.org/project/pandas/`.
 These packages can also be installed from within the notebooks as highlighted on top in the example notebooks.

-## Example Notebooks

-Jupyter notebooks that demonstrate different scenarios related to data analysis, visualizations, and data access are included in the `notebooks` folder of this repository.

 ## License